 A billion Muslims around the world are celebrating Ramadan.

-The month-long observance — which began on Apr.
-13 or 14 this year — sees Muslims fasting from dawn to sunset, reciting verses from the Quran and attending prayer sessions.
+The month-long observance—which likely begins the evening of March 22 in 2023—sees Muslims fasting from dawn to sunset, reciting verses from the Quran and attending prayer sessions.
 For many of those observing Ramadan, it is a time to become closer to God.
 It is also a time of joy and for spending time with one’s family, and giving to charity and those in need.

-Here’s what you need to know about Ramadan, which is known as the holiest month in Islam.
+Here’s what you need to know about Ramadan, which is considered the holiest month in Islam.

 When is Ramadan?